 - Slice 2 of the bananas and place the slices in a sealed bag or container in the freezer overnight, or for at least 8 hours.

-- Melt the butter in a saute pan over medium/high heat until the butter begins to foam and turn very lightly brown.
+- Melt the ghee in a saute pan over medium/high heat until it begins to foam and turn very lightly brown.

 - Place the banana slices in the saute pan with the butter and cook until the bottoms turn golden brown.